fluxninja/aperture/docs/content/concepts/control-point.md

 import Zoom from 'react-medium-image-zoom';
 ```

-Control Points are key components of Aperture policies, function similarly to
-feature flags but with a broader scope.
-Specifically, Control Points identify
+Control points are similar to feature flags.
+They identify the location in the
-critical junctures in your code or data plane—including web servers, service
+code or data plane (web servers, service meshes, API gateways, and so on) where
-meshes, and API gateways—where flow control decisions are made.
+flow control decisions are applied.
+They're defined by developers using the SDKs

-Developers have the option to define these Control Points in their code using
-Aperture SDKs, providing precise control over the system's request flow.
-Alternatively, during the integration process with API Gateways or Service
+or configured when integrating with API Gateways or Service Meshes.
-Meshes, Control Points are automatically established.

 ## How to Integrate Control Points

-To empower Aperture to act at any of the Control Points, integrations need to be
+To empower Aperture to act at any of the control points, integrations need to be
 installed to be able to interact with the Aperture Agent.
 Here are the two
-primary types of Control Points: HTTP/gRPC Control Points and Feature Control
+primary types of control points: HTTP/gRPC control points and Feature Control
 Points.

 ### HTTP/gRPC Control Points

-HTTP Control Points use web framework and service-mesh-based integrations to
+HTTP control points use web framework and service-mesh-based integrations to
-establish Control Points in the traffic path of a service.
+establish control points in the traffic path of a service.

 In principle, any web proxy or web framework can be integrated with Aperture
 using this method.
-There are ready integrations available for many popular web
+There are integrations available for many popular web
 frameworks.

 The integration with Envoy uses the External Authorization API.
 In such a setup,
-the Control Point can be labeled to identify a specific filter chain in Envoy.
+the control point can be used to identify a specific filter chain in Envoy.
+If
-If insertion is achieved using the
+insertion is achieved using the
 [Istio integration](/integrations/istio/istio.md), the default filter
-configuration designates `ingress` and `egress` Control Points as identified by
+configuration designates `ingress` and `egress` control points as identified by
 [PatchContext](https://istio.io/latest/docs/reference/config/networking/envoy-filter/#EnvoyFilter-PatchContext)
 of Istio's EnvoyFilter CRD.

 ### Feature Control Points

-Feature Control Points are facilitated by the
+Feature control points are facilitated by the
 [Aperture SDKs](/integrations/sdk/sdk.md), which are available for a variety of
 popular programming languages.
 These SDKs allow any function call or code
-snippet within the service code to be wrapped as a _Feature Control Point_.
+snippet within the service code to be wrapped as a feature control point.
 In
 Aperture's context, every execution of the feature is seen as a flow.

 The SDK offers an API to initiate a flow, which corresponds to a
 [`flowcontrol.v1.Check`][flowcontrol-proto] call into the Agent.
 The response
-from this call comprises a decision on whether to authorize or decline the flow.
+from this call comprises a decision on whether to accept or reject the flow.
+The
-The execution of a feature might be gated based on this decision.
-There is also
+execution of a feature might be gated based on this decision.
+There is also an
-an API to end a flow, which dispatches an OpenTelemetry span representing the
+API to end a flow, which creates an OpenTelemetry span representing the flow and
-flow to the Agent as telemetry data.
+dispatches it to the Agent.

-## Understanding and Implementing Control Points
+## Understanding Control Points

 <Zoom>